Wrocław: History

 In ancient times, there was a place called Budorigum at or near the site of Wrocław.
 It was already mapped on Claudius Ptolemy's map of AD 142–147.
 Settlements in the area existed from the 6th century onward during the migration period.
 The Ślężans, a West Slavic tribe, settled on the Oder river and erected a fortified gord on Ostrów Tumski.

 Wrocław originated at the intersection of two trade routes, the Via Regia and the Amber Road.
 Archeological research conducted in the city indicates that it was founded around 940.
-In 985, Duke Mieszko I of Poland conquered Silesia, and constructed new fortifcations on Ostrów.
+In 985, Duke Mieszko I of Poland conquered Silesia, and constructed new fortifications on Ostrów.
 The town was mentioned by Thietmar explicitly in the year 1000 AD in connection with its promotion to an episcopal see during the Congress of Gniezno.